pramnora/Linode/README.md

 - Being mostly 'unfamiliar' with the use of Linux commands...;
   therefore, it is really very 'limited' the type of things I can do...?!

+- At first, I was able to get in using [Launch LISH Console]...;
+  but, then, each time I tried doing the same thing, later on...; it didn't work...?!
+  The error message kept on saying...
+  Login incorrect
+  ...after trying, again and again, repeatedly; I decided to quit using that method;
+  (even, though, I was able to get in through using other methods: MS DOS/Powershell/Putty;
+   so, I'm not exactly sure what I did wrong...?!)